poojad2101/T-REX-DINO-GAME/README.md

 # As a user I want to #

-➤ be able to press any key to keep the game going
+➤ be able to press any on the game screen to play again.

 ➤ be able to restart after the game is over